UDC-GAC/SeQual-Stream/README.md

 * **DNATORNA**: Transforms DNA sequences to RNA sequences.
 * **RNATODNA**: Transforms RNA sequences to DNA sequences.
-* **FASTQTOFASTA**: Transforms sequences in FASTQ format to FASTA format.
-In this case base the information of the quality is lost.
+* **FASTQTOFASTA**: Transforms sequences in FASTQ format to FASTA format, losing the information of the quality.

 ### Statistics (only in batch mode)